Geography School Trip To The Azores

 This tour is available April – October departing on a Saturday.

 Descend into the Caldera and visit the Lake and Interpretation Centre.
 The interpretation Centre explains the work completed over recent years to clean the lake and re-establish and sustain the ecosystem of this special natural environment.
 Close to the lake see the hot springs and fumaroles, the visible signs of volcanic activity in this area.
+See the cooking holes used by local restaurants and residents to cook the island’s speciality Cozido stew using geothermal heat.

 The Gorreana tea factory and plantation has been in operation since 1883, and is the only tea plantation in Europe producing almost 40 tonnes of tea per year.
 Learn how the tea plant has adapted to the conditions on the Island and gain an understanding of the tea making process at the factory.
 There is an opportunity to taste the different types of tea produced here.

 Take a view of this Caldera Lake from the view point, 900 metres above sea-level.
 The area is now a nature reserve in the volcanic complex called Fogo.
 The last eruption here was in 1553.
-Take a walk down to the beach on the lake past protected plant species to admire this volcanic feature and one of the islands beauty spots.

 Ponta Delgada is the vibrant capital city of São Miguel Island which has developed around a natural bay.
 The city is also a tourist centre with sea-front hotels and leisure activities.
 The old town has historic Portuguese architecture with buildings constructed from volcanic stone including the 16th century church of San Sebastien.
 The 18th century city gates in the historical centre have become the symbol of the city.